 The essential point of error concealment by exploiting this soft information is, that within the source decoding process reliability information from the channel decoder and a priori knowledge about the source is taken into consideration.

-In the softbit approach we replace the table lookup module by a conditional parameter estimator.
+In the soft decision source decoding approach, the table lookup modules are replaced by conditional parameter estimators.

 The actual overall transmission system is depicted in Fig. 5.